Corneal Transplant Surgery

 Deep Anterior Lamellar Keratoplasty (DALK)

-Deep Anterior Lamellar Keratoplasty (DALK) can be thought of as the opposite of DSEK: it replaces the outer corneal layers while preserving only the most inner layer of the cornea.
+DALK can be thought of as the opposite of DMEK: it replaces the outer corneal layers while preserving the innermost layer of the cornea.
 This procedure is most commonly performed to treat advanced cases of keratoconus when the patient is no longer able to tolerate or achieve adequate vision with contact lenses.
 By preserving the inner layer of the cornea, the risk of corneal graft rejection is lower than a full-thickness transplant, and it also provides a lower risk of surgery and lower risk of infection.
 Similar to a PKP, sutures are used to hold the graft in place and healing may take upwards to a year.

 DALK may only be used for select patients.
-Because the most inner layer of the cornea is approximately 50 microns, in rare cases the procedure may need to be converted into a full-thickness corneal transplant.
+Because the innermost layer of the cornea is approximately 50 microns, the procedure may need to be converted into a full-thickness corneal transplant.

 Dr. Liu completed a cornea fellowship and is specially trained in corneal transplantation to offer these revolutionary procedures to patients throughout Northern California and the Bay Area.

-If you think you may benefit from these procedures or know someone who may need a corneal transplant, please schedule a consultation today by calling (650) 961-2585 or schedule online now by clicking this link.
+If you think you may benefit from these procedures or know someone who may need a corneal transplant, please schedule a consultation today with Dr. Liu by calling (650) 961-2585 or schedule online now by clicking this link.